Fefe Dobson: 2003–2008: Fefe Dobson and Sunday Love

 Dobson's self-titled debut album was released December 9, 2003, by Island Records, and sold 307,000 copies in the United States, according to Nielsen SoundScan.
 The album debuted at number one on the Billboard Heatseekers Albums Chart.
-Four singles were released from the album: "Bye Bye Boyfriend", "Take Me Away", "Everything", and "Don't Go (Girls and Boys)".
+Three singles were released from the album: "Bye Bye Boyfriend", "Take Me Away", and "Everything".
 Two of the album's tracks, "Everything" and "Unforgiven", were used in the film The Perfect Score.
 During much of 2004, Dobson promoted her debut album, performing live on the program Total Request Live and appearing in numerous magazines.
 She was also the opening act of Justin Timberlake's European tour.
 That July, she released the single, "Don't Go (Girls and Boys)", which was featured in a Tommy Hilfiger commercial featuring the singer.
 The album was later reissued with the single added.
 Dobson also had a new song, "If You Walk Away", on the soundtrack of Raising Helen.
 Dobson was an endorser for the Got Milk? organization.

 In April 2005, Dobson was nominated for two Juno Awards, Pop Album of the Year and New Artist of the Year.
 During the summer of 2005, Dobson was in a public service ad: "Make Poverty History", which brings awareness to child poverty worldwide.

 In 2005, Dobson released the single "Don't Let It Go to Your Head" followed by "This Is My Life" the following year.
 When both singles failed to chart, Island Records dropped her from the label and canceled the major label release of Dobson's second studio album, Sunday Love.
 "My real good fans, my hardcore fans, have it, so that's most important," Dobson said, referring to the album leaking on the internet.
 "But instead of sitting there and being depressed and begging people for the record, I went back to the studio, got people that I knew, friends that I knew, and I started again."
 Sunday Love eventually received a wide digital release on December 18, 2012.

 One song from the album, "Be Strong", featured on the soundtrack for the film It's a Boy Girl Thing.

 "Start All Over", a song co-written by Dobson and featured her background vocals, was recorded by Miley Cyrus for her album Hannah Montana 2: Meet Miley Cyrus (2007) and was released as a single, reaching number 57 on the Billboard Pop 100.
 "Don't Let It Go to Your Head" was covered by Rockett Queen on their album Kiss and Tell (2008) and Jordin Sparks on her second album Battlefield (2009).
 Shortly after Sparks' album was released Dobson said, "She did kind of, like, a more R&B version of it, which I think is really nice, actually."
 Sparks' version was released as a single in the UK on January 4, 2010.

 The track "As a Blonde" was covered on the Selena Gomez & the Scene album Kiss & Tell (2009).